 The Harrison Memorandum considers and rejects several possible grounds for limiting the operation of the relation back doctrine and requiring payment of state and local tax liens for the period between the offense and the forfeiture order.
-The two grounds of principal concern here are the "innocent owner" defense in the civil drug forfeiture statute, see 21 U.S.C. § 881(a) (6)3, and the "bona fide purchaser" defense in the criminal drug forfeiture statute, see 21 U.S.C. § 853(c), and in the forfeiture provision of the RICO statute, see 18 U.S.C. § 1963 (c).
+The two grounds of principal concern here are the "innocent owner" defense in the civil drug forfeiture statute, see 21 U.S.C. § 881(a) (6), and the "bona fide purchaser" defense in the criminal drug forfeiture statute, see 21 U.S.C. § 853(c), and in the forfeiture provision of the RICO statute, see 18 U.S.C. § 1963 (c).
 The Harrison Memorandum concludes that these defenses do not protect a state or locality (or anyone else) who innocently acquires a property interest after the time of the offense.
 The Supreme Court's decision in Buena Vista forces us to reconsider this conclusion.
-We conclude that the Harrison Memorandum's conclusion concerning the innocent owner defense must be reversed, but that the Harrison Memorandum's conclusion regarding the bona fide purchasers defense is correct (although this latter conclusion is less certain than the Harrison Memorandum indicates and we reach it through an analysis different from that set forth in the Harrison Memorandum).
+We conclude that the Harrison Memorandum's conclusion regarding the bona fide purchasers defense is correct (although this latter conclusion is less certain than the Harrison Memorandum indicates and we reach it through an analysis different from that set forth in the Harrison Memorandum).